-The Company incurred operating losses and has experienced negative operating cash flows since its inception and anticipates continuing to incur losses for at least the next several years.
-Further, in connection with the revised timeline for our NDA submission, we have undertaken certain cash conservation measures to reduce spending through program deferrals and team restructuring.
-These cash conservation measures were substantially completed during the first quarter of 2024.
-These cash conservation measures were partially offset by \$1.1 million in termination benefits paid as a result of the team restructuring.
-As of March 31, 2024, the Company had cash, cash equivalents and short-term investments of \$89.5 million and an accumulated deficit of \$ 336.4 million.
-Management has evaluated the Company's operating plan, including the previously mentioned cash conservation measures, against its existing cash and cash equivalents and short-term investments and determined that the Company expects to be able to support its operations for at least the next 12 months from the date of issuance of these unaudited interim consolidated financial statements.
+The Company incurred operating losses and has experienced negative operating cash flows since its inception and anticipates continuing to incur losses for the next several years.
+Further, in connection with the revised timeline for our New Drug Application, or "NDA", submission, we took certain cash conservation measures to reduce spending through program deferrals and team restructuring.
+These cash conservation measures are substantially completed and have been partially offset by \$1.1 million in termination benefits paid as a result of the team restructuring.
+As of September 30, 2024, the Company had cash, cash equivalents and short-term investments of \$76.4 million and an accumulated deficit of \$355.2 million.
+Management has evaluated the Company's operating plan and future cash flow requirements against its existing cash and cash equivalents and short-term investments and determined that the Company expects to be able to support its operations for at least the next 12 months from the date of issuance of these unaudited interim condensed consolidated financial statements.

-Milestone Pharmaceuticals Inc. Notes to Condensed Consolidated Financial Statements For the Three Months Ended March 31, 2024 and 2023 (Unaudited) (in thousands of US dollars, except where noted and for share and per share data)
+Milestone Pharmaceuticals Inc. Notes to Condensed Consolidated Financial Statements For the Three and Nine Months Ended September 30, 2024 and 2023 (Unaudited) (in thousands of US dollars, except where noted and for share and per share data)